 Turning Point offers care to homeless who struggle with mental illness.
 In addition to permanent supportive housing, they offer Safe Haven, a 14-bed shelter which provides a safe place to sleep, as well as case management.

-The City and County's first year-round 24/7 sheltering efforts was approved by City Council and is slated to open at the end of December 2019.
+The City and County's first year-round 24/7 sheltering efforts was approved by City Council and is slated to open in January, 2020.
 The shelter, run by Mercy House, is low barrier and will accommodate 55 individuals (17 women, 38 men) as well as their pets!
 Every individual at the shelter must work on their housing plan and be committed to transitioning out of homelessness.

 Tender Life Maternity Home is a faith based transitional living center for homeless pregnant women and their unborn and newly born babies.
 Tender Life truly offers a hand-up, not just a handout.
 Tender Life provides pregnant women with safe housing and supportive services in an environment that instills dignity and promotes self-sufficiency.
 Tender Life’s program includes training in parenting, child development, and life skills.
 Tender Life Maternity Home is where “courage meets compassion to build new lives.”